timacdonald/json-api/README.md

 `GET /users/74812?include=posts,license`

-> **Note** Relationships are not included in the response unless the calling client specifically requests them via the `include` query parameter.
+> **Note** Relationships are not included in the response unless they are requested by the calling client via the `include` query parameter.
 This is intended and is part of the JSON:API specification.

 #### Response